carpentries-incubator/python_packaging/episodes/04-history-of-packaging.Rmd

 :::::::::::::::::::::::::: callout

 Installing by running `setup.py` as a script is highly discouraged.
-Use `pip` instead!
+If you're using a package that still uses `setup.py`, use `pip install .` as usual.

 ::::::::::::::::::::::::::::::::::

 This creates a 'source distribution' in a new directory `./build`, and adds it to the current environment.
-We can see how this works by reading the output written to the
+We can see how the package is added to our environmentby reading the output written to the terminal:
-terminal:

 ```result
 creating /path/to/my/env/lib/python3.8/site-packages/epi_models